 - custom toolbar

-Here’s the highlight reel from yesterday:
+Here’s the highlight reel from the keynote:

 Night School: “Night School is a lesson that often feels more like punishment.” — Wenlei Ma, news.com.au

 The Nun: “At one point a character rips a burial crucifix right out of the ground hoping it will ward off these malevolent forces; I’m beginning to think I need one of those for lacklustre horror films such as The Nun.” — Robert Kojder, Flickering Myth

 Peppermint: “Peppermint is not some model of equality, it’s just violent escapism that happens to have a woman in the lead role.” — Lindsey Bahr, Associated Press

 The Predator: “Watching this movie is as close to what I imagine going insane is like.” — Dan Murrell, Screen Junkies